Rollphes/repos-manager/README.md

 4. **Clear Filters**: Click 🔄 **Clear All Filters** to reset all active filters

+#### Workspace Management

+1. **Create Workspace**: Click the 📁 **Create Workspace** button
+   - Enter workspace name and optional description
+   - Choose an icon from the selection
+   - Add repositories to the workspace

+2. **Switch Workspace**: Click the 🗂️ **Switch Workspace** button
+   - Select from existing workspaces
+   - Filter view shows only repositories in the selected workspace

+3. **Manage Workspaces**: Click the ⚙️ **Manage Workspaces** button
+   - Edit workspace name, description, and icon
+   - Add or remove repositories from workspaces
+   - Delete workspaces (with confirmation)

+4. **Export/Import Workspaces**:
+   - **Export**: Save workspace configuration to JSON file
+   - **Import**: Load workspace configuration from JSON file
+   - Share configurations with team members

+5. **Group by Workspace**: Use the view options to group repositories by workspace
+   - Visual organization by workspace membership
+   - Quick identification of workspace contents

 #### Manual Refresh

 - Click the 🔄 **Refresh** button to rescan repositories